TileDB-Inc/TileDB-Vector-Search/src/src/README.md

 * Which search algorithm in the C++ library to use for performing the search (`--algo`).
 It is recommended to use the default (other algorithms are currently WIP).
 * Whether to load the entire partitioned array into memory when performing the search or (if the `--infinite` option is given) whether to load only the necesary partitions, given the specified query.
 It is recommended to generally use the default value except in the case of large values of `nqueries` and `nprobe` and the availability of sufficient RAM to hold the entire partitioned array.
 (For backward compatibility, there is also a `--finite` flag which had the complementary behavior to `--infinite`).
 If `--blocksize` is specified with the finite-memory option, `ivf_flat` also operate in out-of-core fashion, loading subsets of partitions into memory, in the order they appear in the partitioned vector array.
 * An upper bound to the number of vectors to be loaded during each batch when using the finite-memory case.  `ivf_flat` will load complete partitions on each out-of-core iteration, so the number of vectors loaded will generally be fewer than the specified upper bound.
 Similarly, the specified upper bound must be larger than the largest partition in the partitioned array.
 Out of core operation is necessary if available RAM cannot hold all the index data (in general due to the size of the vector data to be searched).
 Even if available memory can accommodate the entire partitioned array, out of core operation can be useful for making more efficient use of hierarchical memory.
-* Whether to use the `nth_element` C++ standard library algorithm for ranking top-k vectors (`--nth`).
-The default value is `false` and the default should always be used  This option was used for performance experiments and should be considered deprecated.
-* How many threads to use when executing the parallelized sections of the search (`--nthreads`).
-The default is `std::thread::hardware_concurrency`, i.e., the number of available cores.
-In general the default value should be used.
 * The AWS region to use when accessing TileDB arrays stored in S3 (`--region`).
 The example array URIs provided with TileDB-Vector-Search are located in the `us-east-1` region, which is the default value.
 * The name of a file to write logging information to (`--log`).
 The default is nil, meaning no logs will be written.
 If the value `-` is specified, the output will be written to `std::cout`.
 * Whether to run in debug mode (`-d` or `--debug`).
 This will print copious information that is useful only to the library developers.
 End users should always use the default.